ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### Understand The Path Selection

-To understand the decision taken by a device, right-click on the device and "show detail".
+To understand the decision taken by a device, right-click the device and "show detail".
 You will then be presented with the details.
 If you have more than one interface where the flow can come from, you will need to select the interface you want to look at.
 Similarly, if you have